 Morocco Trek, Jebel Sarhro

-The Jebel Sarhro Mountains & Valley of the Roses.
-2018 dates tbc.
+The Jebel Sarhro and Valley of the Roses mule supported trek.
+2018 dates, most likely March.

 Sunny warm days and brightly star-lit nights in southern Morocco.
 March is springtime!